barnhill/FourSite/README.md

 # FourSite [![Build Status](https://www.travis-ci.org/barnhill/FourSite.svg?branch=master)](https://www.travis-ci.org/barnhill/FourSite) [![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=21)

-# Example Foursquare application
-This application will allow you to search for venues close to your current location.
-It is an example of how to use a Room database for persistance, navigation, calling and parsing from an API using Retrofit and GSON, permission request handling, and last but not least using Google maps to show locations to a user ....
-WHEW!!
+This application was created as an example application that will allow you to search for venues close to your current location.
+It is an example of how to use a Room database for persistance, navigation, calling and parsing from an API using Retrofit and GSON, permission request handling, and last but not least using Google maps to show locations to a user.

 ## To Run the application
 This project uses the Gradle build system.
 To build this project, use the gradlew build command or use "Import Project" in Android Studio.